 North Carolina A&T State University is accredited by the Southern Association of Colleges and Schools (SACS).
 The Counselor Education (school counseling) program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the North Carolina Department of Public Instruction (NCDPI).
 Program offerings in the area of School Counseling are designed in compliance with the competencies set forth by the Department of Public Instruction.
-The School Counseling program and the Mental Health Counseling - Clinical program are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The current curriculum in the Clinical Mental Health Counseling - Rehabilitation program is accredited by the Council on Rehabilitation Education (CORE).
+The School Counseling program, the Mental Health Counseling - Clinical program and the Clinical Mental Health Counseling -Rehabilitation program are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).